How many local homes has Habitat built to date?

-How often do you accept applications for homeownership or repairs?
+How often do you accept applications for homeownership?

 Applications are accepted only after we have acquired land to build homes.
 Please call our office to be put on the notification list for the next home ownership opportunity.
 (503) 366-1400 x2

 No. Habitat for Humanity is an independent, nonprofit, 501(c) (3) ecumenical Christian housing ministry.
 Habitat partners with national, state, and local government agencies to advocate and create affordable housing solutions.
 Habitat has received government grants for the acquisition of land and infrastructure, such as streets and utilities, dependent upon available local city, county, and federal programs and associated requirements.